Colorful interconnected network of glowing nodes and pathways on a bright surface representing an SEO-optimized site

 Flat vs Deep Architecture: Which Structure Wins?

+According to JetOctopus research, optimized internal linking structures improved Googlebot crawl rates from 40% to 70% on test page sets — a direct consequence of flattening site architecture.
 Flat architecture places every page within one to three clicks of the homepage.
 Deep architecture nests pages four, five, or more levels deep.
 For SEO purposes, flat architecture wins in nearly every scenario because it ensures maximum crawl coverage, distributes link equity more evenly, and signals to search engines that all your content is relatively important.

 Deep architecture creates crawl priority problems.
 Pages buried five clicks deep receive fewer crawls, accumulate less link equity, and are treated by Google as lower-priority content.
 This is not a ranking penalty — it is a natural consequence of how crawl budget allocation works.
 Googlebot has limited resources for your site, and it prioritizes pages that are closer to the homepage and linked from more internal pages.